digital-asset/daml/daml-lf/governance.rst

 The ``daml-lf/lfpackage`` library for the DAML-LF language includes:

-.. todo include this at some point? - Specifications, one per major revision (including dev)
+.. todo include this at some point? - Specifications, one per major revision

 - Data structures to work with DAML-LF packages.
 Currently, this is an AST that supports a set of DAML-LF versions, spanning across multiple